NRWLDev/changelog-gen/docs/configuration.md

   The minimum required configuration to manage versions is the current version, which can be moved directly from `[tool.bumpversion]`

-  If not provided, `bumpversion` will be used to generate releases.

 ```toml
 [tool.changelog_gen]
 current_version = "1.2.3"